wangchengww/Tillandsia-compgenomics/2. Orthology/README.md

 	orthogroups_Tfas_Tlei_Acom.per_gene.with_functional_info.txt > orthogroups_Tfas_Tlei_Acom.per_gene.with_functional_info.no_TEs.txt

 This removed a total of 6042 genes.
 The file `orthogroups_Tfas_Tlei_Acom.per_gene.with_functional_info.no_TEs.txt` is the final set of curated orthogroups that has been used in downstream analysis.
-It contains 70,963 genes and 19,101 orthogroups.
+It contains 70,963 genes and 19,101 orthogroups (26325 for Tfas, 23584 for Tlei, 21055 for Aco).
 Additional statistics on the orthology analysis can be found [here](https://docs.google.com/spreadsheets/d/1hv_Oe6MvV1fBuBkGIhvM1ihDwYviuY-LcYUGYKnIwNQ/edit#gid=324678736).